amirmakramkolta/mini-store/README.md

 - token

 ### /delete-product/:id
-To delete a product, send a DELETE request with product id in paraments body contains:
+To delete a product, send a DELETE request with product id in paraments and header contains the token as authentication
-- token

 if everything is okay, you will get:
 - id (id of the deleted product )